vitalii-samoilenko/voicemeeter-deskband/readme.md

 # Disclaimer

-Voicemeeter is Audio Mixer Application endowed with Virtual Audio Device used as Virtual I/O to mix and manage any audio sources from or to any audio devices or applications.
+Voicemeeter is Audio Mixer Application endowed with Virtual Audio Device used as Virtual I/O to mix and manage any audio sources from or to any audio devices or applications

 Official website: https://voicemeeter.com/

-Voicemeeter is a donationware, all participations are welcome.
+Voicemeeter is a donationware, all participations are welcome

 # Voicemeeter DeskBand